naditraining/naditraining.github.io/README.md

     -When to use what methods?
     -Sweet Alerts and Alert Snapshot
     -Expected Exceptions
-    -Practice a testcase to using alert
+    - a testcase to using alert

   -Frames
     -Introduction to Frames